Faculty and Staff

 Lara Kelland comes to us from Chicago, where she completed her PhD in cultural and public history at the University of Illinois at Chicago.
 She has formed partnerships with councilwoman Attica Scott and Parkland Neighborhood Improvement Association.

 Tracy K'Meyer has been on the faculty at UofL since 1995.
 Her research focuses on modern US social movements, specifically on struggles against racism, poverty and war.
-She is also the co-director of the university's Oral History Center and currently serves as chair of the department.
+She is also the co-director of the university's Oral History Center Research Interests

 20th-century U.S., race. social movements